You are here

-Whether you are a visiting student enrolled in another institution who is looking to get ahead or catch up or a non-degree student seeking personal or professional enrichment, we invite you to follow the steps below to enroll in a course at CUNY School of Professional Studies.
+Whether you are a visiting student enrolled in another institution who is looking to get ahead or catch up or a non-degree student seeking personal or professional enrichment, we invite you to follow the steps below to enroll in a course at the CUNY School of Professional Studies (CUNY SPS).

 - Explore our Schedule of Classes and select the course(s) you want to register for.